JonathanGrossmanITC/how_the_web_works/README.md

 ## [Browser](#browser)

 A browser is software that displays source code to users in a way that is easy for humans to view and understand.
+It is the frontend of web applications.
 Browsers read HTML, CSS, JavaScript and other files in order to know what to display to the user.
 Chrome, Firefox, and Safari are examples of browsers.

 Browsers have an address bar where users can input an address for the website that they want the browser to display.
 The address a user enters into the address bar is called a **domain name**.
 A [domain name](https://en.wikipedia.org/wiki/Domain_name) is a series of letters and numbers that is easy to remember, usually prefixed with `www` and suffixed with one of several options, like `.com`.
 For instance, the domain name for ITC's website is `www.itc.tech`.